fainsteinf/reconstruction__flows_spatiotemporal_data_autoencoders/README.md

 ## References

-Fainstein, F., Catoni, J., Elemans, C. P., & Mindlin, G. B. (2023).
+1. F. Fainstein, J. Catoni, C. P. Elemans, and G. B. Mindlin.
 The reconstruction of flows from spatiotemporal data by autoencoders.
-Chaos, Solitons & Fractals, 176, 114115.
+Chaos, Solitons & Fractals, 176, 114115 (2023).

+2. Facundo Fainstein, Josefina Catoni, Coen P. H. Elemans, & Gabriel B. Mindlin.
+(2023).
+Data and code for "The reconstruction of flows from spatiotemporal data by autoencoders". https://doi.org/10.5281/zenodo.8252884